LeppekM/student-check-in/README.md

 ## Priority List ##
 * allow smarter clear history
   * Potentially allow adjustable dates for this
-* Double check leading 00s in table searches / improve searches with space delim
+* Double check leading 00s allowed in table searches / improve searches with space delim
 * QA test table functionality
 * Testing suite
-* Documentation, for the love of god
+* Scan all of part type in inventory
 * scrollbar for checkin/out page (or other fix to infinite barcode smush problem) (like if you press enter on empty barcodefield it submits)
 * Clean formatting / code conformity